Old Aberdeen Campus

 Year 3: Geotechnics 1; Stress Analysis A; Fluid Mechanics; Mechanics of Structures; Design of Structural Elements; Structural Dynamics; Civil Engineering Design and Surveying; Engineering Analysis and Methods 1A; Project and Safety Management.

 Year 4: Geotechnics 2; Civil Engineering Hydraulics; Advanced Structural Design; Advanced Structural Analysis; Individual Project (MEng/BEng); Group Design Project (BEng).

 Year 5: Offshore Structural Design; Structural Vibrations; The Engineer in Society; MEng Group Design.

-4 Highers at AABB (first sitting) including Maths and Physics or Engineering Science plus English at National 5.
+4 Highers at AABB (by end of S5) including Maths and Engineering Science or Physics plus National 5 English.